 In 2014, EEA’s civil engineering and landscape architecture team began preparations for phase one of the project.
-EEA provided site layout, site demolition, grading, stormwater design, sewer improvements as well as the design of hardscape walkways and emergency access roads.
-Based on the set design perimeters, EEA recommend a canopy structure to shade the sun and act as a backdrop to the stage area.
-A key consideration for the project was to maintain an open lawn area for seating flexibility.
-To successfully achieve this, EEA reduced impervious surface area of the soil by 10 percent and contoured the slope towards the amphitheater stage to create stadium-style seating.
+EEA provided site layout, site demolition, grading, stormwater design, sewer improvements, as well as the design of hardscape walkways and emergency access roads.
+Based on the design perimeters, EEA recommend a canopy structure to shade the sun and act as a backdrop to the stage area.
+A key consideration for the project was to maintain an open lawn area for flexible seating.
+To achieve this, EEA reduced the impervious surface area of the soil by 10 percent and contoured the slope towards the amphitheater stage to create stadium-style seating.

 As part of this large project, EEA also coordinated other improvements associated with building construction, including two additional gathering areas, pedestrian walkways and two patio plazas located off of building D. Buildings D and H also received landscape restoration improvements based on pre-selected plant palettes from EEA’s landscape architect.